25 Things You Should Know Before Buying Rental Property

 Step 4 – Explore Financial Options

-It can be challenging to secure a buy to let mortgage due to timing issues, but it is still possible.
+It can be challenging to secure a buy-to-let mortgage due to timing issues, but it is still possible.
 It will be easier to buy off-plan property if you have the full cash amount available.
 Remember, you can usually buy in steps, so you don’t need the total amount right away.

 Step 5 – Do Your Due Diligence